cheapjack/oksparks/meetings/README.md

-# Meeting 1
+# Micro-residency Planning
-1/03/2016 Wray Castle and Coniston
+1 - 4th March 2016 Wray Castle and Coniston Water

-### Agenda

- * Room & Planning List and check
- * Admin
- * Github Issues
- *
+Meeting notes, planning and research for OK-Sparks!

+Ok-sparks! is an artist's residency exploring the history of Wray Castle through it's past tenancies.
+Supported by Arts Council England and the National Trust.

+[Hwa Young Jung](http://slyrabbit.net/) [Ross Dalziel](http://cheapjack.org.uk) and [Glenn Boulter](http://glennboulter.net/) are developing 2 public events of activity, workshops and pervasive games

 ### Ok Sparks!
-#### 7th and 8th
+#### 7th and 8th May 2016

- * Main Playroom:
-  * FARS Roadshow
-  * Bi-pole Antenna workshop

- * Morning Room: The Science Room
-Fake Library

-###Rooms
-Main PlayRoom
-Morning Room
-Fake Librarys

-Greenhouse

-FARS cape
-FARS
-Antenna workshop
-Glenns Portable radios
-Cocklecraft of Things
-Shrimps
-Eco-systems

-##### Minecraft Volunteers

-Teenage Volunteers
+Reflecting on the past of the Merchant Navy at Wray Castle through contemporary local radio communities.

-### The Easter Course
+### The Easter Class
-#### 14th & 15th
+#### 14th & 15th May 2016

- * Morning Room: The Science Room
- * Fern Room
-  * Talk
- * Library

-1030 - 1630
-Tanktops and labcoats

-### Board Games
+Re-creating the Easter Class and reflecting on the Freshwater Biological Association tenancy.

-### Text-Adventure
+### Ok Sparks shop

-Small tablets
-Android Blue-Ribband
-Minecraft / Text Adventure crossover

-Documentation by interactive non-fiction

-Limnologist septic tank top
+ * Limnologist septic tank top
-Waders
+ * Waders